iancze/DiskJockey/README.md

 As mentioned previously, there are several "driver" command line scripts that are used to perform the actual mass fitting.
 To complete the installation, you should add these files to your system PATH.
 To figure out where the package is installed

     julia> Pkg.dir("DiskJockey")
-    "/home/ian/.julia/DiskJockey"
+    "/home/ian/.julia/v0.6/DiskJockey"

 Your PATH will vary.
-The scripts are located inside of the `scripts` directory, so if you are using bash or Z-shell, you will want to add the PATH that looks something like
+The scripts are located inside of the `scripts` directory, so if you are using bash, you will want to add the PATH that looks something like

-    export PATH="/home/ian/.julia/DiskJockey/scripts:$PATH"
+    export PATH="/home/ian/.julia/v0.6/DiskJockey/scripts:$PATH"

-inside of your `.bashrc` or `.zshrc` file.
+inside of your `.bashrc` file.

 Some of the Python scripts also depend on imports from this directory, so you will also need to add

-    export PYTHONPATH="/home/ian/.julia/DiskJockey/scripts:$PYTHONPATH"
+    export PYTHONPATH="/home/ian/.julia/v0.6/DiskJockey/scripts:$PYTHONPATH"

-inside of your `.bashrc` or `.zshrc` file.
+inside of your `.bashrc` file.
 Finally,

-    $ source ~/.zshrc
+    $ source ~/.bashrc

 To check that you have properly added the scripts (and check that you installed the correct version), you can try in your system shell

     $ DJInitialize.jl --version
     Your DiskJockey scripts are successfully linked.
-    You are running DiskJockey 0.1.1
+    You are running DiskJockey 0.1.4
     Exiting

 Due to the ongoing development of this package, it is easiest to keep your version current by updating off of the git master branch.
 For example,

     julia> Pkg.dir("DiskJockey")
-    "/home/ian/.julia/DiskJockey
+    "/home/ian/.julia/v0.6/DiskJockey

     # Exit Julia
     # Navigate to this directory
-    $ cd /home/ian/.julia/DiskJockey
+    $ cd /home/ian/.julia/v0.6/DiskJockey
     $ git pull

 For archival purposes, tagged release versions of this package are available [here](https://github.com/iancze/DiskJockey/releases).

 ### Python scripts

 Lastly, some of the analysis scripts and IO routines require Python and several Python packages.
-I have only tested the scripts on Python 3.x, although they *may* work on Python 2.7.
+I have only tested the scripts on Python 3.x, so they are unlikely to work on Python 2.7.
 Please install the following packages via your own package manager or a distribution like anaconda:

 * numpy
 * scipy